Mass media in Serbia: Regulatory authorities

 The regulation of the media sphere is a task for several agencies.
 The Republic Broadcasting Agency (RRA) was established in 2005, followed by the Republic Telecommunication Agency (RATEL), in charge of the telecommunications field.
-The print media is not regulated, but since 2010 the Press Council works as a self-regulatory body to ensure the implementation of the journalists' Ethical Code.
-New media are not regulated.
+The print media is not regulated, but since 2010, the Press Council works as a self-regulatory body to ensure the implementation of the journalists' Ethical Code.

 Republic Broadcasting Agency

 The RRA is defined as an "autonomous legal entity", "functionally independent of any state organ, as well as of any organisation or person involved in the production and broadcasting of radio and TV programmes".

-The RRA has taken over wide competencies formerly tasked to state bodies, including issuing broadcasting licences (which is legally conditioned to the lack of owners' affiliations to political parties and setting the rules during electoral campaigns or mourning periods.
-It also monitors the compliance of Serbian media with the Broadcasting Law, and decides on complaints.
-It oversees the transformation of RTS in a public service broadcaster and appoints the managing board of RTS, which chooses its directors.
+The RRA has taken over wide competencies formerly tasked to state bodies, including issuing broadcasting licences, which is legally conditioned to the lack of owners' affiliations to political parties and setting the rules during electoral campaigns or mourning periods.
+It shows the transformation of RTS into a public service broadcaster and appoints the managing board of RTS, which chooses its directors.